nttcom/skyway-signaling-gateway/readme.md

 3. one-way voice stream to Janus Gateway
   - 3rd party interface for this is UDP (by default 25000)

-Snipet below is leveraging [SkyWay SDK](http://nttcom.github.io/skyway/en/index.html)
+Below, you can check the Snipets leveraging [SkyWay SDK](http://nttcom.github.io/skyway/en/index.html) for above features.

 ## initialize peer